 The classic swimsuit set

 The story of the Cottesloe swimsuit began almost two years ago when summer was coming and I needed a new swimsuit.
-After a few dressing room disasters I was feeling pretty upset about the ready to wear swim I could find.
+After a few dressing room disasters, I was feeling pretty upset about the ready to wear swim I could find.
 I was really dissatisfied with the fit of all the full suits, and none of the bikinis had good coverage or seemed sturdy enough to withstand being in a pool with three kids grabbing at you all the time.
 I wanted something classic with wide shoulder straps and sleek lines.
 Something that was more athletic.
 And something that had good coverage.
+Introducing the Cottesloe swimsuit pattern!

 I’ve spent a lot of time developing this pattern and tweaking the fit and variations over and over again.
 I really wanted to get it just right.
 After wearing my personal makes for two summers I’m incredibly happy with how my Cottesloe swimsuits have performed and held up.
 I finally feel comfortable in a bikini again.
 The more I worked on it the more excited I got about the variation potential, so we adjusted a lot of the details to make this pattern incredibly easy to hack and make your own.
 Consider it your swim block to help you bring your dream swimsuit ideas to life!